hologres/hologres-doc/doc/source/data_load/spark.md

   .option("dbtable", "tb001")
   .option("user", "Lxxxxxxxx")
   .option("password", "Dyyyyyyyyyyyyyyyyyyyy")
-  .option("isolationLevel", "NONE")
   .save()
 ```

-### Streaming Mode
+### Scenerio 2: Streaming Writing

+1.Generate JDBC Jar

-Spark's jdbc is available, so does emr's jdbc dirver, with micro-batch processing will enhance performance.
+Community Spark's jdbc is available, so does EMR's jdbc dirver, with micro-batch processing will enhance performance.

-Could be used in spark-shell like below
+Could be used in Spark-shell like below

 ```
-./bin/spark-shell --jars /path_to/emr-jdbc_2.11-2.1.0-SNAPSHOT.jar,postgresql-42.2.14.jar --driver-class-path /path_to/emr-jdbc_2.11-2.1.0-SNAPSHOT.jar,postgresql-42.2.14.jar
+./bin/spark-shell --jars /path_to/emr-jdbc_2.11-2.1.0-SNAPSHOT.jar,/path/to/postgresql-42.2.14.jar --driver-class-path /path_to/emr-jdbc_2.11-2.1.0-SNAPSHOT.jar,/path/to/postgresql-42.2.14.jar
 ```

-One scala example:
+2.Data Writing：prepare data and table in Spark, and configure write-in data in streaming mode to do real-time data writing into Hologres

-Attention, provider's name is "jdbc2", means it uses emr jdbc driver.
-Option ("batchsize", 100) represents micro batch processing configuration.
+Attention, provider's name is "jdbc2", means it uses EMR jdbc driver. `Option ("batchsize", 100)` represents micro batch processing configuration.

 ```
 val wordCounts = lines.flatMap(_.split(" ")).groupBy("value").count()